Chris Mary Francine Whittle

-Chris Mary Francine Whittle (born 23 May 1927) is a Belgian composer, performer (harpsichord and piano) and teacher.
+Chris Mary-Francine Whittle (born 23 May 1927) is a Belgian composer, performer (harpsichord and piano) and teacher.

 Biography

-Chris Mary Francine Whittle was born in Antwerp, Belgium.
+Chris Mary-Francine Whittle was born in Antwerp, Belgium, on 23 May 1927.
 Whittle studied music at the Royal Conservatoire in Antwerp, where she won several prizes, including the Albert de Vleeschower prize for composition.
-Whittle also studied music in France with Alfred Cortot at the Ecole Normale de Musique de Paris.
+Whittle also studied music in France with Alfred Cortot at the École Normale de Musique de Paris.

-Whittle then spent 20 years composing and touring internationally as a pianist in Belgium, France, Germany, Great Britain, Poland and Switzerland.
+Whittle spent 20 years on concert tours throughout Europe.
 Whittle became interested in the harpsichord, which she studied in Amsterdam with Gustav Leonhardt.
-She taught at the Wynegem music school in Belgium and gave recitals on harpsichord.
+She taught at the Wijnegem music school in Belgium and gave recitals on harpsichord.
 Whittle married Luc Jageneau, a harpsichord builder.

 Works

-Whittle's compositions were published by Schott-Freres.
+Whittle's compositions were published by Schott frères.
 They include: